See & do

 • Features a remarkable collection of mature trees and marble statues set amongst colourful bedding displays.

-• Home of the Ballarat Begonia Festival, Robert Clark Conservatory and the Prime Ministers Avenue of bronze busts mounted on polished granite pedestals.
+• Home of March's annual Ballarat Begonia Festival, the Robert Clark Conservatory and the Prime Ministers Avenue of bronze busts.

 Buninyong Botanic Gardens